-NSAIDs including celecoxib may cause renal toxicity.
+NSAIDs, including celecoxib, may cause renal toxicity.
 Clinical trials with celecoxib have shown renal effects similar to those observed with comparator NSAIDs.
 Celecoxib is not recommended in patients with severe renal impairment.
-Patients at greatest risk for renal toxicity are those with impaired renal function, heart failure, liver dysfunction, and the elderly.
+Patients at greatest risk for renal toxicity are those with impaired renal function, heart failure, liver dysfunction, those taking diuretics, ACE-inhibitors or angiotensin-II receptor antagonists, and the elderly (see section 4.5).
 Such patients should be carefully monitored while receiving treatment with celecoxib.

-Caution should be used when initiating treatment in patients with dehydration.
-It is advisable to rehydrate patients first and then start therapy with celecoxib.
+Celecoxib should be used with caution in patients with dehydration.
+It is recommended to rehydrate patients before initiating treatment with celecoxib.